twiddlingbits/twr-wasm/docs/api/api-typescript.md

 ~~~

 ## class twrWasmModuleAsync
-This class is used to enable blocking C functions, suchs as `sleep` or traditional C style blocking input (such as `getc`);
+This class is used to enable blocking C functions, such as `sleep` or traditional C style blocking input (such as `getc`).
+This pattern is often used by a CLI.

 The constructor accepts an optional object (type `IModOpts`), which is explained further down.